In your opinion, what’s the toughest job in America today? I think these are close seconds.

 Police Officer

 Or what about the myriad other really difficult jobs (in my mind), such as working at a slaughterhouse, being a firefighter, or manning a prison or juvenile hall?
 When I think about all those employees who wake up each day to get this kind of work done, it’s hard not to feel foolish about complaining about the paper jam that put my printer out of commission, or of feeling miffed about the coworker who put me on the spot during my last presentation (which thankfully, was a long time ago).
-With all the job classifications that are out there, I’m glad I don’t have this kind of tough job to face each day.
+With all the job classifications that are out there, you may want to resist the urge to sweat the smaller things at work.

 Would You Take This Job?
 The Toughest Job In America

-But to answer my question, in my mind, I believe that the toughest job around is that held by the soldier and by those who work in the military.
+But let’s answer my earlier question — what’s the hardest job to do out there in America today?
+My personal take is that the toughest job around is that held by the soldier and by those who work in the military.
 I’ve given some thought to the sacrifices made by American soldiers who’ve given their lives for our country.

 When I think about it, any job that puts your life on the line must be the hardest job you could ever have.
 Not only does a soldier risk their own life when they perform their job, in many instances, they’re also doing it under the worst of conditions.
 So how about putting into perspective what it really means to be making a sacrifice?

-No matter what job we have or situation we find ourselves in — financial crisis be damned — I believe there’s always room for us to look on the bright side and count our blessings.
+No matter what job we have or situation we find ourselves in — I believe there’s always room for us to look on the bright side and count our blessings.

 Images by CNBC and Grad Money Matters.